 - With roughly 70% of Americans claiming standard deductions when filing their taxes, their paychecks would increase.

 Be sure to check out CNN’s list of other major changes you would need to know about with this upcoming tax law.
-But what I’m still trying to figure out is how this plan will benefit the segment of the population who receive government assistance from programs that are funded with our tax dollars?
+What I’m still trying to figure out is how this plan will benefit the segment of the population who receive government assistance from programs that are funded with our tax dollars?
 Just take a look at my community, African Americans, for example.

 - Trump’s tax plan will further divide the racial wealth gap, which would push the median African American household wealth to 0 in 35 years.